 Disclosure Measures: Armenian procedural law allows for evidence disclosure measures in pending trademark infringement actions.
 Parties can request measures such as the disclosure of documents and inspection of objects.
 These orders can be directed against an adverse party or even third parties, including government entities.
 A refusal to provide evidence, documents, or information can be interpreted against the party refusing.

 Access to Documents: Parties have the right to access documents that are referenced in the pleadings or witness statements.
 This access helps ensure transparency and fairness in the proceedings.

 Interrogation and Testimony: Parties may request the interrogation of an adverse party before the court, and any person may be ordered by the court to provide testimony upon request of a party.
 However, parties are not required to produce privileged documents, such as those containing legal advice from their lawyers.

-In addition, it is possible to obtain seizure of infringing goods as a provisional remedy.
-Such goods may serve as proof in subsequent proceedings.
+Seizure of Infringing Goods: It is possible to obtain the seizure of infringing goods as a provisional remedy.
+Seized goods can serve as evidence in subsequent legal proceedings.

-In criminal cases investigating officers enjoy extensive powers for obtaining evidence.
+Powers in Criminal Cases: In criminal trademark infringement cases, investigating officers have extensive powers for obtaining evidence.